euwbah/musescore-xen-tuner/DEVELOPMENT.md

 `MSNote.fingerings` will contain only non-accidental fingerings.

+#### `NoteData` v0.2

+Two new properties are added: `secondaryAccSyms` and `secondaryAccMatches`.
+These contain information on how to display and tune secondary accidentals on a note.

+#### `TuningConfig` v0.2

+The `usedSecondarySymbols`, `secondaryAccList`, `secondaryAccIndexTable`, `secondaryAccTable`, and `secondaryTunings` properties contain information on secondary accidentals.

+`asciiToSmuflConv` and `asciiToSmuflConvList` contain information on how to convert accidentals input as verbatim ASCII fingerings into tokenized symbols.

+Conversions are declared together with secondary accidentals.
+If a secondary accidental is a single-element pure-ascii accidental, its accidental conversion will be elided and automatically implicitly defined in `asciiToSmuflConv`.
+Otherwise, the user will need to manually declare ascii input to accidental `SymbolCode`s conversions.

 ### Order of operations

 There's a lot going on with the verbatim ASCII fingering accidental entry and the new secondary accidental thing.
 Here's a big-picture overview of what happens:

 - User uses a verbatim accidental fingering to input accidentals on a note.
-- `renderFingeringAccidental()` will convert this verbatim fingering into a `SymbolCode` array, tokenizing individual symbols and fingering accidental elements.
+- `readFingeringAccidentalInput()` will convert this verbatim fingering into a `SymbolCode` array, tokenizing individual symbols and fingering accidental elements.
 - These SymbolCode elements are matched by `readNoteData()`, which breaks down the Symbol/Fingering elements into primary and secondary accidentals.
 - The primary accidentals affect the `XenNote` spelling.
 - The secondary accidentals do not.

-### Verbatim ASCII accidental entry: `renderFingeringAccidental()`
+### Verbatim ASCII accidental entry: `readFingeringAccidentalInput()`

 In v0.1, we can drag symbols from the Palette to enter symbols verbatim.
 In the same way, we need to support verbatim entry of ASCII accidentals via fingering text.

-The parsing & rendering of accidentals input as fingerings is done in the `renderFingeringAccidental()` function.
+The parsing & rendering of accidentals input as fingerings is done in the `readFingeringAccidentalInput()` function.

 This function parses: